 Rule 1: Save as much money as possible for the purpose of investing.

 Rule 3: Continue investing via SIP as per the original plan.
 Do not stop SIP midway for any reason till target investment value (not the target corpus value) is reached.
+If need be, pause mutual fund SIP first.

 Rule 5: If markets fall below 18PE, increase SIPs.